 Through M7, Vboost supplies the high-voltage LDO that powers its load through HVOUT.
 This regulator delivers a clean voltage (Vhv) with a maximum current of 80 mA on HVOUT.
 In the built-in configuration modes, an output voltage of 1.8 V, 2.5 V or 3.3 V can be selected.
-The high-voltage output can be dynamically enabled or disabled with the logic control pin ENHV.
+In the custom configuration mode, it is adjustable between 2.2 V and Vbatt-0.3 V.The high-voltage output can be dynamically enabled or disabled with the logic control pin ENHV.
 The output is decoupled by the external capacitor CHV.